mitranim/jtg/readme.md

 * Gulp is too bloated and complex.
 * Most task runners force you to use their CLI, invariably bloated, slow, buggy, and full of weird shit.

+Jtg is JS-based, tiny, trivially simple, and _is not a CLI_.

 ## Usage

+In Node, install via NPM, run your script via `node`.
+See the sample `make.mjs` script below.

 ```sh
 npm i -ED jtg